 - 6.1.7.
 Earnings for both full time and total resident employees in the Borough are lower than the Cumbria, regional and national average. - 6.1.8.
-The data in the tables 4 and 5 above show that the average wage for employees working in the Borough is higher than for those living in the Borough; this suggests that a number of higher paid workers live elsewhere.
+The average wage for employees working in the Borough is higher than for those living in the Borough; this suggests that a number of higher paid workers live elsewhere.
 This reflects the fact that the travel to work area extends beyond the Borough and also indicates that the businesses within the Borough are attracting high calibre staff from outside the Borough.